 Alison Delgado was being stabilized at a community hospital following the cycling accident on Oct.
-17, 2010, when Tim, an emergency department resident at University Hospital, arrived via Air Care.
-Tim was to provide assistance to a “Jane Doe cyclist in her 20s” during her transport to University’s trauma center.
+17, 2010, when Tim, an emergency department resident at the University of Cincinnati Medical Center, arrived via Air Care.
+Tim was to provide assistance to a “Jane Doe cyclist in her 20s” during her transport to the Medical Center’s trauma center.
 When Tim realized that the accident victim was his wife, a second helicopter and physician were summoned.

 Alison Delgado, who was wearing a bicycle helmet, did not suffer the kind of traumatic brain injury normally seen in bicycle accidents.
 Although she suffered numerous fractures to her neck and body, her skull was intact.
 Inside her brain, however, the impact created significant problems.
 It caused a blood vessel to tear and spill blood into the space around her brain, a subarachnoid hemorrhage.
 Further, the injury either led to the development of a dangerous aneurysm – a bulge in the blood vessel wall — or aggravated an existing aneurysm.
-The discovery of a second aneurysm on the other side of her brain, observed Lori Shutter, MD, Director of UCNI’s Neurocritical Care Program, suggested that an underlying physical condition had elevated her risk of developing aneurysms.
+The discovery of a second aneurysm on the other side of her brain, observed one of her physicians, suggested that an underlying physical condition had elevated her risk of developing aneurysms.

 During a series of procedures, UCNI’s neurosurgical specialists worked to treat the aneurysm.
 They tried filling the aneurysm with tiny coils to keep blood from entering, and they tried to bolster the damaged artery with a flexible, mesh stent.

 The artery feeding the aneurysm was fragile, however, and the aneurysm continued growing.
-It ruptured a second time, on November 21, four days after Alison had returned home from her rehabilitation at Drake Center.
+It ruptured a second time, on November 21, four days after Alison had returned home from her rehabilitation at Daniel Drake Center for Post-Acute Care.
 Once again her husband, Tim, was called to action, only a month after her initial injury.

 During her second period of hospitalization, Alison Delgado suffered episodes of vasospasm.
 The phenomenon occurs when irritating blood byproducts cause the walls of an artery to contract and narrow, reducing blood flow to the brain.
 During those periods, as Allison experienced stroke-like symptoms and was unable to talk, specialists in the Neuroscience Intensive Care Unit worked to keep her blood pressure up and to keep blood flowing through the constricted artery.